Which monetization strategies you would use on a WordPress site when it’s new?

 - 33. James Norquay

-- Final Thoughts About top 3 Blog Monetization Strategies for a New WordPress Blog
+3 Blog Monetization Strategies for New WordPress Sites

 These are the 3 strategies I would prefer for a new blog:

 1) Affiliate Marketing: So, the thing about Affiliate Marketing is, you don’t exactly need plenty of traffic.
 You just need a proper & consistent source of traffic.
 If you are running a blog for ‘Fashion’, then you can focus on a particular ‘not-so-popular’ yet ‘might-become-famous-soon’ product and make your sale conversions there.
 You just need to analyze your traffic & prepare strategies according to that.
 You can focus on email lists side by and promote your products via that.